In order to provide consistent supervision for its operations, the Board of Directors

 Education and Professional Development

-The Education and Professional Development (EPD) Committee monitors and reports to the Board of Directors on educational and professional developments affecting military operations research and recommend related actions to be taken by the Society.
+The Education and Professional Development (EPD) Committee monitors and reports to the Board of Directors on educational and professional developments affecting national security operations research and recommend related actions to be taken by the Society.
 Members of this committee provide support to the MORS Student Chapters, as necessary; plan, coordinate and conduct the annual Education Colloquium; assist the Tutorials and Junior/Senior Analyst Coordinators for the annual symposium; create and implement a mentorship program for the Society; and develop training, as requested.
+For information on the MORS Mentoring Program, please visit http://www.mors.org/jobs/mentorship_opportunities.aspx

 Ethics and Professional Practice Committee

-This committe reviews issues related to the ethics and professional practices of the Society as directed by the President.
-The committe reviews complaints of unprofessional or unethical behavior related to Society business brought against any member of the Board of Directors, employee of the Society, or other individual acting on behalf of the Society.
+The committee reviews issues related to the ethics and professional practices of the Society as directed by the President.
+The committee reviews complaints of unprofessional or unethical behavior related to Society business brought against any member of the Board of Directors, employee of the Society, or other individual acting on behalf of the Society.
 Make recommendations to the President on the disposition of such complaints.
-The committee also reviews the Society’s Code of Conduct for Directors and Employees and the Aspirational Code for continued relevance and recommend changes as appropriate.
+The committee also reviews the Society’s Code of Conduct for Directors and Employees and the Aspirational Code for continued relevance and recommends changes as appropriate.

 The Management Committee supervises the financial, legal and business affairs of the society.

-The Nominating Committee provides the Board of Directors with a list of qualified nominees for election to the positions of President, Vice President for Finance and Management, Vice President for Meeting Operations, Vice President for Member Services, Vice President for Society Services, and Secretary of the Society.
+The Nominating Committee provides the Board of Directors with a list of qualified nominees for election to the positions of President-Elect, Vice President for Finance and Management, Vice President for Meeting Operations, Vice President for Member and Society Services, and Secretary of the Society, as well as being a Director on the MORS Board.

 The Prize Committee evaluates the available work of all eligible contenders for a given prize to be awarded on behalf of the Society.
 MORS offers two prizes for best papers – the Richard H. Barchi Prize and the Rist Prize.
-The Barchi Prize is awarded to the best paper from the entire previous symposium, while the Rist Prize is awarded to the best paper in military operations research submitted in response for a call for papers.
+The Barchi Prize is awarded to the best paper from the entire previous symposium, while the Rist Prize is awarded to the best paper in national security operations research submitted in response for a call for papers.
 The Prize Committee can always use extra sets of eyes to review the nominated papers.
+For information on each of these prizes, please see the MORS Recognize Excellence page at http://www.mors.org/recognize_excellence/default.aspx

-In addition to MORSS, the Society conducts special meetings to address significant and complex problems.
+In addition to the MORS Symposium, the Society conducts special meetings to address significant and complex problems.
 For these issue-specific workshops and mini-symposia, MORS defines the problem in advance with a concept paper which eventually turns into a document entitled “Terms of Reference (TOR).”
 Participants with specific interest and expertise collaboratively share information about the problem, discuss issues in depth and work together to produce useful results.
 Arrangements and products for each meeting are tailored to best accomplish its specific purpose.
 The number of attendees may range from a dozen to over 300.
 Since the first MORS Workshop in January 1985, MORS has held two to five special meetings each year.
-A listing of upcoming and completed special meetings can be found by clicking the Special Meetings link at the bottom of the MORS home page.
-As more information is developed about each special meeting, this information will be posted on the MORS web-site.
+For more information on Special Meetings, a tutorial on volunteering for special meetings, and a listing of upcoming and completed special meetings, please visit the MORS Special Meeting page at http://www.mors.org/events/special_meetings.aspx

 Strategic Planning Committee

-The Strategic Planning Committee coordinates with the MORS Sponsors and their representatives to understand and record strategic interests and objectives for military operations research analysts.
-It develops, updates and reviews periodically a strategic appraisal of the MORS organizational capability to meet military decision makers’ needs and goals.
+The Strategic Planning Committee coordinates with the MORS Sponsors and their representatives to understand and record strategic interests and objectives for national security operations research analysts.
+It develops, updates, and reviews periodically a strategic appraisal of the MORS organizational capability to meet military decision makers’ needs and goals.
 The committed develops or updates annually a five-year strategic plan for MORS.
 It works with the MORS Board of Directors, committees and working groups to ensure that strategic interests are being met through meetings, colloquia, publications, and other information distribution.
 Reviews products annually based on the five-year strategic plan.
-Briefs incoming and current Executive Council on strategic issues and directions for MORS.
+The Committee Chair briefs incoming and current Executive Council on strategic issues and directions for MORS.

 Working Group/Composite Group Committee

-First there are six composite groups you can volunteer to help.
+There are also six composite groups you can volunteer to help.
 These composite groups consist of two or more working groups that are joined for a common thread of interest, and usually meet for a single session during a symposium.
 By volunteering here, you can help the Composite Group Chair solicit papers and coordinate the presentations during these sessions.